 1 Feb 2018

-The Inquiry today commenced consultation on an ‘issues list’ for investigations into the Special Demonstration Squad.
+The Inquiry today commenced consultation on an ‘issues list’ for investigations into the Special Demonstration Squad (PDF, 61KB).
 The issues list will inform the investigation of deployments of undercover officers, their conduct, and the impact of their activities on themselves and others.
-An overview note, which includes a question and answer sheet, has been produced to aid understanding.
+An overview note (PDF, 44KB), which includes a question and answer sheet, has been produced to aid understanding.

 As part of its Module One investigations into undercover police operations, the Inquiry will hear from individual undercover police officers.
 Specifically, the Inquiry anticipates asking officers about all aspects of undercover service, including their selection, training and management, as well as what they did whilst deployed undercover.